 That gives us six of the nine duals, leaving three dates for seven opponents.
 Based on the rotation that Iowa has traditionally used (home dual-away dual-off schedule) it appears that both Northwestern and Illinois* should be scheduled as away duals for the Hawkeyes since both schools were off the 2016-17 slate and both schools traveled to Iowa City last season.
 Using that same rotation strategy, Indiana – a team the Hawkeyes did not face this past season would logically slot as Iowa’s last remaining home conference matchup.

-(*Since this article was published the University of Illinois has announced that their dual against Iowa will take place in Champaign on January 24th.)
+(*Since this article was published the University of Illinois has announced that their dual against Iowa will take place in Champaign on January 24th.
+Nebraska has also listed their date with the Hawkeyes, February 3rd in the Devaney Center)

 This of course means that Penn State, Michigan, and Ohio State, who all finished the 2018 postseason holding a NCAA team trophy, will not appear in the Hawkeyes’ schedule.